 Do Grandparents Have Visitation Rights in South Carolina?

-Grandparents and parents aren't equal under the law—and they shouldn't be.
+Grandparents and parents aren't equal under the law.
 Grandparent visitation rights are always secondary to a parent's rights.
 But in certain cases, a court can order grandparent visits, even if the child's parent objects.

-A judge will weigh several factors when determining visitation, including the child's emotional and physical needs.
-Grandparents who want more time with a grandchild, should understand their legal rights and the issues that affect a judge's decision.
-This article provides an overview of grandparent visitation rights in South Carolina.
-If you have questions after reading this article, contact a local family law attorney for advice.
+A judge will weigh several factors when determining visitation, prioritizing the child's emotional and physical needs.
+Here's an overview of grandparent visitation rights in South Carolina.

 Like divorce and child custody, grandparent rights are matters decided by state law.
 Although there isn't a federal law governing grandparent visitation rights, the Troxel v.
 Granville case comes close.
 In 2000, the U.S. Supreme Court affirmed that a judge must consider a parent's reasons for preventing grandparent visits and that grandparent visitation shouldn't be awarded automatically.
 Visitation isn't in every grandchild's best interests.
 A court must assess the child's needs and the parents' wishes before mandating that a child spend time with a grandparent.
 In situations where grandparent visitation is appropriate, it still must be tailored to fit the needs and schedules of the children and their parents.

-Placing a child for adoption legally severs ties between a child and the child's biological family.
+Placing a child for adoption cuts legal ties between a child and the child's biological family.
 This termination of rights extends to both parents and grandparents.
-Generally, a grandparent has no right to visitation with a grandchild who's been adopted.
+A grandparent typically has no right to visitation with a grandchild who's been adopted by another family.

 Considering Divorce?